juntagrico/juntagrico/docs/settings.rst

 SUB_OVERVIEW_FORMAT
 ^^^^^^^^^^^^^^^^^^^
-  Template and delimiter for the formating of the subscription overview.
+  Template and delimiter for formatting the subscription overview.

   default value